gladed/gradle-android-git-version/README.md

 androidGitVersion.code	1002003
 ```

-Any suffix after the version, such as `-release4` in `1.2.3-release4` is removed and ignored for name and code generation purposes.
+Any suffix after the version number in the tag (such as `-release4` in `1.2.3-release4`) is included in the version name, but is ignored when generating the version code.

 ## Intermediate Versions